Teepee78/alx-higher_level_programming/0x00-python-hello_world/README.md

 5. 5-print_string.py prints a string 3 times, followed by the first 9 letters of the string
 6. 6-concat.py concatenates a string and prints it
 7. 7-edges.py prints different slices of a string
+8. 8-concat_edges.py prints a new string
+9. 9-easter_egg.py prints the zen of python